 Neutropenia, if severe, significantly increases the risk of life-threatening infection.

-Neutropenia is often caused by cancer chemotherapy or radiation therapy.
+Neutropenia is often a side effect of the treatment of cancer with chemotherapy or radiation therapy.

 Doctors suspect neutropenia in people who have frequent or unusual infections.